roryl/lucee-book/scaffolding.md

 Unless you are building a command line application with Lucee using CommandBox, the standard application with Lucee is a Web Application.
 This scaffolding section deals only with Web Applications.

 ##Basic Web App
-Your Lucee web application will live in a webroot on a web server.
-At its most basic level, the webroot must contain an index.cfm that will process the request as the default template, and an Application.cfc to define your application.
+A Lucee web application will live in a webroot on a web server.
+At its most basic level, the webroot must contain an index.cfm that will process the request as the default template, and an Application.cfc to define the application.

 - wwwroot
   - /assets - JS & CSS files